ajmalkoti/FDwave_ver1.0/README.md

 1) Malkoti, A., Vedanti, N., Tiwari, R. K., 2018.
 An algorithm for fast elastic wave simulation using a vectorized finite difference operator.
 Computers & Geosciences 116, 23-31

 2) Malkoti, A., Vedanti, N., Tiwari, R. K., 2018.
-Viscoelastic modeling with a vectorized finite difference operator. (submitted to Computers & Geosciences)
+Viscoelastic modeling with a vectorized finite difference operator.